secretlay3r/Dividence/README.md

 Currently works only on 1920x1080 (best option) and 1280x720 game resolution!

+Config must be in the same folder as the exe to make it work!

 This project includes features such as no-recoil, aimbot and triggerbot built using Python and DearPyGui.

 [UnknownCheats link](https://www.unknowncheats.me/forum/other-fps-games/660411-spectre-divide-colorbot.html)